killianlutz/killianlutz.github.io/docs/animations/animations.md

 permalink: /animations
 ---

-# <span style="color:#e67e22"> Open qubits & Bloch ball </span>
+# <span style="color:#e67e22"> **Open qubits & Bloch ball** </span>
-The Bloch ball provides is a fundamental tool which provides a geometrical interpretation for the dynamics and control of quantum systems known as qubits.
+The Bloch ball is a fundamental tool which provides a geometrical interpretation for the dynamics and control of quantum systems known as qubits.

 Try it yourself: [Interactive animation](https://github.com/killianlutz/BlochBallAnim.jl)